 Let’s get real and give you real results.

 What Factors Determine How White My Teeth Can Realistically Become By Using Bleaching agents?

 There are many factors that determine how white an individual’s teeth may become from using tooth whitening products.
 Some of these factors are manageable and some are not.
-It is difficult to promise patients that their expected outcome will be achievable because of these factors.
+Therefore, it is difficult to promise patients that their expected outcome will be achievable because of these factors.

 - Initial Tooth Shade

 One of the factors that can determine the ability of teeth to whiten is, initial tooth color.
 Patients who naturally have a more yellowed hue to their teeth typically have a greater response to the whitening agents than those with grayish or brown hues.
 Gray discoloration can be seen in individuals who have taken certain medications at varying points in the development of their tooth enamel.
 Tetracycline is associated with gray staining.
-Brown stains are often from overexposure to fluoride found in natural water sources during development.
-These types of factors can influence the outcome of whitening treatments.
+On the other hand, brown stains are often from overexposure to fluoride found in natural water sources during development.
+As a result, these types of factors can influence the outcome of whitening treatments.